-Students are expected to file graduation applications with the Records Office at least one semester preceding the completion of degree requirements.
+Students are expected to file graduation applications with the Student Records Office at least one semester preceding the completion of degree requirements.
 Commencement is held at the conclusion of the Spring semester.
-A diploma fee is charged to each graduating student.
+A diploma fee is charged to each graduating student who wishes to purchase a diploma.
 The specific date of the commencement exercise is listed in the College Calendar in front of this catalog.
 All students who have completed degree requirements since the previous commencement are expected to participate in the exercises.
-Diplomas must be ordered through the bookstore.